 + How often does KU test their water?

-Testing of the KU water system is performed weekly by a state certified lab to verify the non-existence of bacteria and harmful contaminants.
+Testing of the KU water system is performed routinely by a state certified lab to verify the non-existence of bacteria and harmful contaminants.
 Fifteen samples a month are pulled from the DNR approved sample sites within the distribution system.
 For details on the results of the KU water testing, take a read through the annual water quality report, found here.
 Make sure to read the “table talk” section to best understand the results.

 + Where can I find the annual water quality reports?